 For further information on Jet Skis: Jet Skis

 There are three car parks (pay on arrival) operated by Rother District Council at Camber:

 - Camber Central – TN31 7RH.
-This is a pay and display car park.
+This is a pay and display/RingGo car park.
 From 1 April to 30 September the gates to the Central car park are locked at 8pm on Friday and Saturday evenings and on Sundays during bank holiday weekends.

 - Old Lydd Road – TN31 7RH.
-This is a pay and display car park.
+This is a pay and display/RingGo car park.

-RingGo is also available in all our car parks across the Rother district.
+RingGo is available in all our car parks across the Rother district.
 RingGo lets you pay for your parking without cash, you just need a debit or credit card and a phone.
 You can call 020 3046 0010 or use the app to pay for your parking.
 Please note you cannot book a parking space in advance of arrival in any of our car parks.